VeritasSoftware/LiveHealthChecks/README.md

 This method is a wrapper around the built-in Health Check system's [**HealthCheckService**](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks.healthcheckservice?view=dotnet-plat-ext-6.0).

-and then, publish the generated Health Report to the Server yourself,
+and then, publish the generated Health Report to the Server yourself, by calling the **PublishHealthReportAsync** method.

-by calling the **PublishHealthReportAsync** method.
+You can also call the **PublishExceptionHealthReportAsync** method, to publish an Exception as a Health Report.

 This has **machine diagnostic** implications too.

 Eg. In your app, you can trap certain types of database exceptions,

-and in the error handler, you can trigger the health checks & publish the Health Report,
+and in the error handler, publish the Exception Health Report and/or you can trigger the health checks & publish the Health Report,

 to the Server & on to the Monitoring apps,